dapplets/dapplets-near-example/README.md

 ### 2.3.
 NEAR smart contract

 Look at the th module `./contract`.
 There is a simple NEAR smart contract written in AssemblyScript with `create-near-app`.

 In `./contract/assembly/index.ts` we see one `PersistentUnorderedMap` named `tweetsByNearId`.
-It stores an array of serialized tweets data by the current user ID.
+It stores an array of serialized tweets data with the current user ID.
 It has methods for saving, removing and retrieving saved tweets.

-All the nessesary data about how to write, test and deploy NEAR smart contracts you can find in the official [documentation](https://docs.near.org/) and [Learn NEAR](https://learnnear.club/) courses and guides.
+You can find all the nessesary data about how to write, test and deploy NEAR smart contracts in the official [documentation](https://docs.near.org/) and [Learn NEAR](https://learnnear.club/) courses and guides.

 Let's see how to connect to the smart contract and use its methods in the dapplet.

-Add the folowing code to the `activate` method of the `./dapplet/src/index.ts` module:
+Add the following code to the `activate` method of the `./dapplet/src/index.ts` module:

 ```typescript
  const contract = Core.contract('near', 'dev-1634890606019-41631155713650', {